Cycling Accident Solicitors — Scotland

 Common causes of cycling accidents include:

-• The actions of other road users – Negligent drivers are often responsible for cycling accidents, with vehicles being one of the most common causes of cyclist injuries.
-Whether it’s forgetting to check blind spots or misjudging a cyclist’s speed, these actions can lead to critical injuries and valid grounds for a bike accident claim.
+• The actions of other road users: Negligent drivers are often responsible for cycling accidents, with vehicles among the most common causes.
+Failing to check blind spots or misjudging a cyclist’s speed can lead to critical injuries and valid grounds for a bike accident claim.

-• Spilt substances on the road – Slippery road conditions due to spills can result in dangerous falls.
-If you’ve been injured due to poor road maintenance, you may be eligible for a cycling accident compensation claim.
+• Spilt substances on the road: Can cause slippery road conditions and dangerous falls.
+Injuries due to poor road maintenance are grounds for a cycling accident compensation claim.

-• Potholes and road defects – Uneven road surfaces pose a significant risk to cyclists.
-If you’ve been hurt due to road defects, a specialist cycling accident solicitor can help determine liability.
+• Potholes and road defects: Uneven road surfaces pose a significant risk to cyclists.
+If you’ve been hurt due to road defects, a specialist cycle injury lawyer can help determine liability.

-• Mechanical faults or defective equipment – Faulty bikes or gear can also cause accidents.
-If a product defect caused your injury, our team can help you claim against the manufacturer.
+• Mechanical faults or defective equipment: If a product defect caused your injury, our team can help you claim against the manufacturer.

 Cycling Injuries